Irys-xyz/Irys-docs/pages/faqs/dev-faq.md

 # Developer FAQ

-## What is the difference between Node 1 and 2?

-Node 2 is ideal for early-stage projects, while larger projects typically prefer Node 1 as it can scale to a higher TPS.
-Uploads of less than 100 KiB are currently free on Node 2.

-Nodes maintain [separate balances](/learn/funding-withdrawing); fund the node you intend to upload to.

 ## Does Irys offer free uploads?

 Yes.
 Uploads below 100KiB are free on Node 2 only.
 This is a public good for users to be encouraged to try Irys.